tanvisingh1202/Formula-1-Driver-Comparison/README.md

 - As a user, I want to be able to save a list of Formula One drivers of this current season, so I can compare their stats with drivers in future seasons.

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by clicking the "Add Driver" button; this allows you to manually enter details of your favourite F1 driver!
+- You can generate the second required action related to adding Xs to a Y by clicking the "Compare Driver" button; this button displays the winning driver!
+- You can locate my visual component by starting my application; you will see a splash screen of the logo once the application is open!
+- You can save the state of my application by clicking the "Save Data" button
+- You can reload the state of my application by clicking the "Load Data" button